nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 }
 ```

 With this code, the result we will have is all songs playing together.
-Because the loop doesn't know whether the song has finished or not, neither the content which is running inside it.
+Because the loop doesn't know whether the song has finished or not, nor the content which is running inside it.
 And well, we don't want it, right?
-So now it's time to use the `Promise`, and let our loop knows if should go to the next song or not.
+So now it's time to use the `Promise`, and let our loop know if should go to the next song or not.
 The question now is:

 ### What the `Promise` does for us?

 [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is an object that gives us methods which we can call whether an `async` action finishes successfully or not.
-Therefore if we have to execute something that takes a while to complete and after completion we have to run a next action, we have use `Promise`.
-With `.resolve()` and `.reject()` method our code will understand exactly the execution has finished.
-So let's take a look how it works with our songs.
+Therefore if we have to execute something that takes a while to complete and after completion, we have to run the next action, we have to use `Promise`.
+With the `.resolve()` and `.reject()` methods our code will understand exactly when the execution has finished.
+So let's take a look at how it works with our songs.

-Previously our code was playing all songs at the same time, and we have to control it.
-The first think to do is declare our `autoPlaylist` function as `async`.
-With this declaration we are able to wait an async function finish to call the next action.
+Previously our code was playing all songs at the same time, so we need to control it.
+The first thing to do is declare our `autoPlaylist` function as `async`.
+With this declaration, we are able to wait for an async function to finish to call the next action.

 Now we will use [`async` / `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function){:target="_blank"} and `new Promise()`